tmcgilchrist/study/README.md

  * Practical type inference based on success typings
  * Gradual Typing of Erlang Programs: A Wrangler Experience
  * Generic Top-down Discrimination for Sorting and Partitioning in Linear Time
+ * Functions as Session-Typed Processes by Bernardo Toninho, Luis Caires and Frank Pfenning

 Read